github/docs/content/repositories/managing-your-repositorys-settings-and-features/enabling-features-for-your-repository/managing-github-actions-settings-for-a-repository.md

 1. Under **Access**, choose one of the access settings:
    ![Set the access to Actions components](/assets/images/help/settings/actions-access-settings.png)
    * **Not accessible** - Workflows in other repositories can't use workflows in this repository.
-   * **Accessible by any repository in the organization** - Workflows in other repositories can use workflows in this repository as long as they are part of the same organization.
+   * **Repositories in the &lt;organization name&gt; organization can access** - Workflows in other repositories can use workflows in this repository if they belong to the same organization and their visibility is private or internal.
-   * **Accessible by any repository in the enterprise** - Workflows in other repositories can use workflows in this repository as long as they are part of the same enterprise.
+   * **Repositories in any organization belong to the &lt;enterprise name&gt; enterprise can access** - Workflows in other repositories can use workflows in this repository if they belong to the same enterprise and their visibility is private or internal.
 1. Click **Save** to apply the settings.
 {% endif %}